 - 1 can coconut milk

-Serve immediately, or pour into a shallow container and spread evenly with a spatula.
-Cover and freeze.
-Thaw for 5-10 minutes before serving if frozen for >20 minutes.
-Scoop with an ice cream scoop.
+- Serve immediately, or pour into a shallow container and spread evenly with a spatula.
+Cover and freeze for up to 1 hour. **See notes.